numpy/numpy/doc/source/user/c-info.reduction-loop-tutorial.rst

   It is registered alongside the reduction loop, by adding this entry to the ``slots`` array above:
   ``{NPY_METH_get_multi_reduction_initials, (void *)&minimummaximum_get_multi_reduction_initials}``.
-- :meth:`~numpy.ufunc.accumulate` and :meth:`~numpy.ufunc.at` are not
+- :meth:`~numpy.ufunc.at` is not supported for multi-output ufuncs yet.
+  :meth:`~numpy.ufunc.reduce`, :meth:`~numpy.ufunc.reduceat`, and
-  supported for multi-output ufuncs yet. :meth:`~numpy.ufunc.reduce` and :meth:`~numpy.ufunc.reduceat` both work for them once a reduction loop is registered.
+  :meth:`~numpy.ufunc.accumulate` all work for them once a reduction loop is registered.

 .. seealso::